sleepz103/Lernperiode-12/README.md

 - den Wasserbedarf der Pflanzen für die nächsten 24 Stunden vorhersagen

 - alle Daten anschaulich darstellen

 Ziel des Projekts ist es, praktische Erfahrung mit APIs, Datenbanken, Datenverarbeitung und Visualisierung zu sammeln und ein besseres Verständnis für IoT-Systeme zu entwickeln.
 (68)

+*Note: This project will largely be carried out using AI.
+Reason: I noticed that remembering what to write wasn't ever important as knowing how to write.
+Although reduces lot of problem-solving moments, working on projects with AI has proven to be beneficial, as it saves time and allows to progress with creation.*

+1. As the developer, I want to have a plan and starting point from which I want to develop from, in order to apply further changes and epics. (start block)

+2. As the developer, I want to be sure that everything is connected, in order to have security that the system works reliably (tests, back-end block)

+3. As a student developer, I want to visualize all collected and predicted data in one dashboard, in order to connect weather, plants, and predictions in a meaningful way. (front-end block)

-1. As a person who wants to know what to dress today, I want to see the current weather and forecast, in order to choose clothes that match the temperature and conditions.
+4. As a person who wants to know what to dress today, I want to see the current weather and forecast, in order to choose clothes that match the temperature and conditions. (is this an epic?)

-2. As my mum who wants to know when the plant was last watered, I want to see a clear watering history and next predicted watering time, in order to care for the plants efficiently.
+5. As my mum who wants to know when the plant was last watered, I want to see a clear watering history and next predicted watering time, in order to care for the plants efficiently. (design block)

-3. As a data analyst, I want to explore the relationship between weather data and simulated plant data, in order to understand how environmental conditions affect plant health.

-4. As a person who cares how the work is documented, I want clear explanations of the data flow and architecture, in order to understand the design and learning outcomes of the project.
+6. As a person who cares how the work is documented, I want to see code as infrastructure and smart commit names, in order to understand the design and learning outcomes of the project. (refactoring block)

+# Daily plans

+## 07.11

-5. As a student developer, I want to visualize all collected and predicted data in one dashboard, in order to connect weather, plants, and predictions in a meaningful way.
+As the developer, I want to have a plan and starting point from which I want to develop from, in order to apply further changes and epics.

+- [ ] As the developer, I want to draw a plan and all my ideas

+  - [ ] Schema of connections

+  - [ ] What is involved in the projects and what not

+  - [ ] The end result

+- [ ] Build a connection to a open meteo

+- [ ] Create script that generates appropriate plant data according to my room plants